Abolfazl2049/portfolio/docs/prd.md

 _This PRD captures the Resume Export feature for nuxt-portfolio - enabling professional PDF resume generation with ATS compatibility and pixel-perfect design fidelity._

-_Created through collaborative discovery between mahdi and AI facilitator._
+_Created through collaborative discovery between ali and AI facilitator._